 How to Download the Images from a Google Doc

 Google Docs is one of the best cloud software alternatives to desktop word processors.
-This is a cloud app with which you can draft documents that include tables, charts, hyperlinks, YouTube videos, and images.
+The cloud app lets you draft documents that include tables, charts, hyperlinks, YouTube videos, images, and more.
 Sure, it might still have fewer text formatting options and tools than MS Word, but Google Docs is getting better and better.
 Yet, there’s still one notable option missing from its picture context menu.
-Where’s the “Save image as” option in Google Docs?
+Where’s the Save image as option in Google Docs?

-Alas, Google Docs doesn’t have a “Save image as” option to download selected pictures whenever you right-click them.
-As such, there is seemingly no way to select and download a few pictures directly from a document.
+Alas, Google Docs doesn’t have a Save image as option to download selected pictures whenever you right-click them because it is in editing mode.
+Therefore, you get Copy, Cut, Save in Keep, etc. Unfortunately, there is no way to select and download a few pictures directly from a document.
 That option would certainly be a handy addition to the cloud app’s context menu.
-Nevertheless, there are still a few ways that you can download selected pictures from documents open in Google Docs.
+Nevertheless, there are still a few ways to download selected pictures from documents open in Google Docs.

 Download Docs Images by Publishing to the Web

-Google Docs does have a “Publish to the web” option that enables you to open a document in a browser tab.
+Google Docs has a Publish to the web option that allows you to open a document in a browser tab.
 This feature lets you download the images directly from the document’s page.
-You can select that option by clicking “File > Publish to the web,” which will open the publishing menu.
+Here’s how to do it.

 Save the Images to Google Keep

 Google Keep is a handy note-taking app now integrated with Google Docs.
 The feature lets you open the “Notes from Keep” sidebar.
 Furthermore, that also means you can save Google Docs images directly to Keep and download them!
 Here’s how to do it.